Skip to main content

 • the length (duration) of treatment

-• other personal health factors
+• other personal health conditions and factors

 • Could treatment increase the risk of, or cause, infertility?

-• Are there other recommended cancer treatments that might not cause fertility problems?
+• Are there other recommended cancer treatments that might not cause, or cause fewer, fertility problems?

-• Which fertility preservation options would you advise for me?
+• Which fertility preservation option(s) would you advise for me?

 • What fertility preservation options are available at this hospital?
 At a fertility clinic?

-Cancer treatments may affect your fertility
+Cancer treatments may affect a male's fertility

 Cancer treatments are important for your future health, but they may harm reproductive organs and glands that control fertility.
-Changes to your fertility may be temporary or permanent.
-Talk with your health care team to learn what to expect based on your treatment(s):
+Changes to your fertility caused by cancer treatment may be temporary or permanent.

 Fertility preservation options for boys and men

 Men and boys with cancer have options to preserve their fertility.
 These procedures may be available at the hospital where you are receiving cancer treatment or at a fertility preservation clinic.
+Talk with your doctor about the best fertility preservation option(s) for you based on your age, the type of cancer you have, and the specific treatment(s) you will be receiving.

-Finding more information, support, and clinical trials
+Finding more resources, financial support, and clinical trials

 Listen to tips on how to manage changes in sexuality and fertility caused by cancer treatments such as radiation therapy.